 WAFs can also have monitoring or alerting attached to them for counting malicious payloads or (in some cases) anomalous activity detection.

-Cloud service companies offer a range of simple and advanced DDoS protection products, depending on application needs.
-Simple DDOS protection can often be employed using WAFs with rate limits and route blocking rules, while more advanced protection may require specific managed tooling offered by the cloud provider.
+Cloud service providers offer a range of DDoS protection products, from simple to advanced, depending on application needs.
+Simple DDoS protection can often be implemented using WAFs with rate limits and route blocking rules.
+More advanced protection may require specific managed tools offered by the cloud service provider.
 Examples include:

 The decision to enable advanced DDoS protections for a specific application should be based off risk and business criticality of application, taking into account mitigating factors and cost (these services can be very inexpensive compared to large company budgets).

 Shared Responsibility Model¶